abpio/abp-commercial-docs/en/studio/overview/index.md

 ## Notifications

 ABP Studio is designed to inform users of various system events through a dedicated Notifications section in bottom area.
 This UI provides real-time alerts in the form of informational messages, warnings, success confirmations, and error notifications, each differentiated by distinct visual cues for immediate recognition.
-Notifications serve to keep the user apprised of the application's state, background operations, and any issues that require attention.

 - Notifications are displayed transiently on the user interface for a brief period, typically five seconds, ensuring the user is promptly informed without causing prolonged distraction.